 Offering what she describes as a “full body, full sweat,” the majority of the workouts are 40 minutes long and mimic the energy and dynamic of a group class.
 “The method is a fun way to get your body moving and grooving along with your friends, family, and strangers the same way you would in a gym or fitness studio,” she explains.
 “I am trying to instill the same sense of normalcy in a not so normal time.”
 If you are looking for mellower movement, Rabinowitz is offering a few yoga classes as well.

 At the end of the day, it doesn’t matter how you move — it just matters that you do.
 “Movement and routine are so important during this time, both physically and mentally,” Murphy shares.
 The benefits of exercise impact both the mind and body, improving heart and brain health, supporting sleep, relaxation, and energy levels, and releasing endorphins to name a few.
-Whether it’s an outdoor run (by yourself!), an online class, a quick set of jumping jacks, a virtual dance party, or a yoga flow, the options for at-home workouts are truly endless.
+Whether it’s an outdoor run, an online class, a quick set of jumping jacks, a virtual dance party, or a yoga flow, the options for at-home workouts are truly endless.

 ‘Try on’ aesthetic procedures and instantly visualize possible results with AEDIT and our patented 3D aesthetic simulator.